 Jason-2 GDR Quality Assessment Report

-Cycle 116
+Cycle 130

-26-08-2011 / 05-09-2011
+Prepared by: H. Roinard, CLS

-Prepared by: S. Philipps, CLS
+S. Philipps, CLS

 M. Ablain, CLS

 P. Thibaut, CLS

-Accepted by : DT/AQM, CLS
+Accepted by: DT/AQM, CLS

 Approved by : E. Bronner, CNES

 1. Introduction

 1.1.
 Document overview

 The purpose of this document is to report the major features of the data quality from the Jason-2 mission.
 The document is associated with data dissemination on a cycle per cycle basis.
 This document reports results from Jason-2 GDRs.

 The objectives of this document are:

-To provide a data quality assessment To provide users with necessary information for data processing To report any change likely to impact data quality at any level, from instrument status to software configuration To present the major useful results for the current cycle 1.2.
-Software version This cycle has been produced with the Processing Software V3-1p1p2.
+To provide a data quality assessment

+To provide users with necessary information for data processing

+To report any change likely to impact data quality at any level, from instrument status to software configuration

+To present the major useful results for the current cycle

+1.2.
+Software version

+This cycle has been produced with the Processing Software V3-1p1p2.
 The results presented in this report have been performed with GDR products in version T. A detailed description of the products can be found in the Jason-2 user handbook ([2]) and the GDR version T product disclaimer ([1]).
-Note that for this cycle there was an AMR recalibration for 18.7GHz channel (Arcs system).

 1.3.
-Cycle quality and performances Data quality for this cycle is nominal.
+Cycle quality and performances

+Data quality for this cycle is nominal.